-When paternity or co-maternity established abroad has been recognised in Norway, it will apply as if it had been established in Norway.
+When a decision regarding paternity or co-maternity established abroad has been recognized in Norway, it will apply as if it had been established in Norway.
 It shall then be used in all contexts where paternity or co-maternity is of importance.

-When is it relevant to apply for recognition of paternity or co-maternity?
+When is it relevant to apply for recognition of paternity of co-maternity?

 - The child’s birth certificate; an international or extended version if available

-- Documentation of how the paternity / co-maternity has been established, e.g. a declaration, judgment or administrative decision
+- Documentation of how the paternity / co-maternity was established, e.g. a declaration, court order or administrative decision

 - Documentation of the identity of the parents and the child, e.g. a passport or valid identity card

-The decision or other documentation of the estabishment must either be in original and affixed to the apostille stamp, or be legalized by the authorities of the country where the documents are issued.
+The decision or other documentation of the estabishment must either be in original and affixed the apostille stamp, or be legalized by the authorities of the country where the documents are issued.
 Other documentation must either be in original or confirmed copy.

 You do not need to apply for recognition when:

-- Paternity or co-maternity has been established by court judgment or declaration in one of the Nordic countries (Denmark, Finland, Iceland and Sweden).
-The parents must contact the Norwegian Tax Administration to have the paternity or co-maternity registered in Norway.
+- Paternity or co-maternity has been established by court order or declaration in one of the Nordic countries (Denmark, Finland, Iceland and Sweden).
+You must then contact the Norwegian Tax Administration to have the paternity or co-maternity registered in Norway.